|Nutrition Facts (per serving)|

-This updated version uses fresh green beans, two kinds of cheese, and a secret weapon: the Instant Pot pressure cooker.
+This updated version uses fresh green beans, two kinds of cheese, and a secret weapon: the Instant Pot.
 The green beans pressure-cook to perfection in record time with a bit of garlic and minced shallots.
 All you have to do is assemble the casserole and bake it for about 15 minutes.

 Gather the Ingredients.

-Set the Instant Pot to sauté (normal level).
-Add the shallots and garlic and cook for about 2 minutes, stirring constantly.
+Set Instant Pot to sauté (normal level).
+Add shallots and garlic and cook for about 2 minutes, stirring constantly.

-Add the green beans to the pot along with the chicken stock, salt, and pepper.
+Add green beans to pot along with chicken stock, salt, and pepper.

-Place the lid on the pot; lock it in place and set the vent to "sealing."
-Choose the manual setting, high pressure, and set the time for 4 minutes.
-When the time is up, do a quick release.
+Place lid on pot; lock it in place and set vent to "sealing."
+Choose manual setting, high pressure, and set time for 4 minutes.
+When time is up, do a quick release.

-Combine the French fried onions in a bowl with the panko breadcrumbs; toss with the 2 tablespoons of melted butter.
-Sprinkle the reserved shredded cheese over the green bean casserole filling and then sprinkle the buttered breadcrumbs and fried onions evenly over the cheese.
+Combine French fried onions with panko breadcrumbs; toss with 2 tablespoons melted butter.
+Sprinkle reserved shredded cheese over green bean casserole and then sprinkle buttered breadcrumbs and fried onions evenly over cheese.

-Bake the casserole in the preheated oven for about 15 to 20 minutes, or until the topping is golden brown and the casserole is hot.
-Transfer the casserole to a serving dish or serve it straight from the baking dish.
+Bake casserole for about 15 to 20 minutes, or until topping is golden brown and casserole is hot.

 - For extra flavor and texture, sauté 3 to 4 ounces of sliced mushrooms along with the shallots and garlic.